Delegated Credentialing Requirements

-If the delegate fails to indicate the reassignment preference, UnitedHealthcare’s default position is to assign the member to another PCP within the same medical group/IPA, based on the medical group/IPA’s direction for reassignment.
+If the delegate fails to indicate the reassignment preference, we assign the member to another PCP within the same medical group/IPA, based on the medical group/ IPA’s direction for reassignment.
 We make exceptions to this policy on a case-by-case basis.
-Members may change their care provider prospectively as described in their benefit plan.
+Members may change their care provider as described in their benefit plan.

 Negative Actions Reporting Requirements

-The delegate is required immediately to notify us, in writing, of any of the following actions taken by or against a PCP, specialty care provider or other licensed independent health care professional, as applicable:
+The delegate must notify us, in writing, of any of the following actions taken by or against a PCP, specialty care provider or other licensed independent health care professional:

-- Change of care provider’s status that results in any restriction or limitations; or
+- Change of care provider’s status that results in any restriction or limitations.